 You can also shoot a video straight from your Instagram Stories, instead of uploading one.
 To do this, create a new Story and then simply hold your thumb down on the record button in "Normal" mode.
 When you let go, the captured video will be ready for you to send to your Story.

-You can learn more about how to use Instagram Stories in our series on getting started with Instagram Stories.
+You can learn more about how to use Instagram Stories in our full guide to getting started with Instagram Stories.

 Before you dive into sharing videos on Instagram, it’s important to know what the specs are, including Instagram video length and Instagram video size.
 We’ll break it down by feed and Stories.